Arithmetic geometry of toric varieties. Metrics, measures and heights: Differences of concave functions

 We will consider the integral and rational structures on the space of piecewise affine functions.
 We will use the notation previous to Definition \ref{def:13}.

-\begin{defn} Let $\Lambda $ be a convex polyhedron and $f\in {\mathscr{D}}(\Lambda )$.
-We say that $f$ is an \emph{H-lattice} (respectively \emph{V-lattice}) function if it can be written as the difference of two H-lattice (respectively V-lattice) concave functions.
-We say that $f$ is a \emph{rational piecewise affine} function if it is the difference of two rational piecewise affine concave functions. \end{defn}
+\begin{defn} Let $\Lambda $ be a polyhedron and $f\in {\mathscr{D}}(\Lambda )$.
+We say that $f$ is an \emph{H-lattice} (respectively \emph{V-lattice}) function if it can be written as the difference of two H-lattice (respectively V-lattice) concave functions with effective domain $\Lambda $.
+We say that $f$ is a \emph{rational piecewise affine} function if it is the difference of two rational piecewise affine concave functions with effective domain $\Lambda $. \end{defn}